In fact, it was one of the perhaps one of the most dead-on CI told-you saws that I've had in the last six months.

 Nice to have you with us.

-Uh Charlottesville, Virginia next.
+Charlottesville, Virginia, next.

-And is Natalie.
+And Natalie.

-Hey Natalie, welcome to the program.
+Hey, Natalie, welcome to the program.

-Hi, Russ.
+Hi, Rush.

 Yeah.

-She is just trying to put a a home over her children's head, and she doesn't want to relinquish her responsibilities on the mortgage, so she wants to pay that.
+She is just trying to put a home over her children's head, and she doesn't want to relinquish her responsibilities on the mortgage, so she wants to pay that.

 And she needs to get the kids the daycare.

-You're you're not um you're just giving them like more fodder to run with saying, oh, those Republicans, they're so uh heartless and uncaring.
+It's saying, oh, those Republicans, they're so heartless and uncaring.

 No, no, no, Natalie.